-New Zealand agencies worked with their international counterparts to develop specific commitments.
+New Zealand government agencies worked with their international counterparts to develop specific commitments.
 Stats NZ worked with:

-- the International Open Data Charter Network to develop Commitments three and four.
+- the International Open Data Charter Network to develop Commitments 3 and 4.
 This also included working alongside members of the Open Data Stewards Group during the New Zealand roll-out of the Charter. - the Australian Government to design and produce joint resources for implementing new open data principles - the Open Data Institute (UK and Queensland) on the Open Data Pathway maturity model.

-DPMC researched current best practice across the world to develop Commitment seven on improving policy practices and sourced material from experts inside and outside of government.
+DPMC researched current best practice across the world to develop Commitment 7 on improving policy practices and sourced material from experts inside and outside of government.
 This includes the UK Government Open Policy Making Toolkit as well as the work of Innovation UK, British Institute for Government, the Centre for Public Impact, International Association for Public Participation and the Darden Business School at the University of Virginia.
-DPMC also tested the policy tool kit with the OGP Expert Advisory Panel towards the end of the Plan period, in response to the recommendations of the IRM's Mid-term Report.
+DPMC also tested the policy tool kit with the OGPNZ Expert Advisory Panel (EAP) towards the end of the Plan period, in response to the recommendations of the IRM's Mid-term Report.

-12 Overall New Zealand's second National Action Plan for OGP 2016-18 was an improvement from the first Plan in approach and ambition.
-It was, however, very clear from civil society and broader New Zealand that we needed to own our shortcomings and continue to learn and improve year on year.
+Overall New Zealand's second OGP National Action Plan 2016-18 was an improvement from Plan 2014-16 in approach and ambition.
+It was, however, very clear from civil society and broader New Zealand that we need to own our shortcomings and continue to learn and improve year on year.